The wave operator representation of quantum and classical dynamics: Discussion

-More generally, the hunt for novel efficient representations for interacting systems is one of the chief motivations for the development of the wave operator formalism.
+There are a number of potential extensions to this formalism.
+For instance, the introduction of commuting Bopp operators in previous sections relies on the canonical commutation relation in an infinite dimensional space of operators \cite{doi:10.1063/1.1665849}.
+Finite dimensional Hilbert spaces are more restrictive and generally do not allow introducing the analogs of the Bopp operators with the desired commutation properties.
+Nevertheless, one might employ (for example) a Jordan-Schwinger map \cite{Sakurai2010-mw} to represent such a finite dimensional system.
+This would introduce an oscillator basis obeying canonical commutation relations in the continuum limit, and open a route to calculations analogous to those presented here.
+More generally, the hunt for novel efficient representations for interacting systems is one of the chief motivations for the development of the waveoperator formalism.
 Specifically, the fact that positivity is automatically preserved is of vital importance when attempting to construct a hybrid formalism, where a partial classical limit is taken on one part of an interacting system.
 The importance of developing such formalisms should not be understated, given that all our interactions with the quantum world must be mediated through essentially classical devices, which will themselves have a quantum backreaction.
-The growing sophistication of quantum technology demands we be able to accurately describe such phenomena via a hybrid approach.
-Traditionally however, both of these representations map to the quantum density operator $\hat{\rho}$, and the hybrid equations of motion derived (e.g. the AGK equation) \cite{doi:10.1146/annurev.physchem.57.032905.104702,PhysRevD.37.3522,doi:10.1063/1.478811,doi:10.1063/1.481225} do not necessarily preserve the positivity of the state \cite{Bondar2019}, calling into question the physicality of the dynamics.
-It is our hope that the wave operator formalism developed here will provide a path to the resolution of these issues.
+The growing sophistication of quantum technology demands we be able to accurately describe such phenomena via a quantum-classical hybrid.
+Traditionally however, such hybrid representations map to the quantum density operator $\hat{\rho}$, and the hybrid equations of motion derived (e.g. the Alexandrov-Gerasimenko-Kapral equation \cite{aleksandrov_statistical_1981, gerasimenko_dynamical_1982, kapral_mixed_1999}) do not necessarily preserve the positivity of the state \cite{Bondar2019}, calling into question the physicality of the dynamics.
+This remains an area of active research \cite{doi:10.1146/annurev.physchem.57.032905.104702,PhysRevD.37.3522,doi:10.1063/1.478811,doi:10.1063/1.481225, Cesare1, Cesare2}, with quantum computational approaches to this problem already being explored \cite{hybridcomputing}.
+It is our hope that the waveoperator formalism developed here will provide a useful tool in the ongoing development of hybrid system models.